22BDS0065jyo12/movies_Recommendation_Sys_Jyothsna12/README.md

 ## 📂 Folder Structure

-movie-recommender/
+📁 movie-recommender/
+The main project directory that contains all source code, data, and configurations for your Movie Recommender App.

+├── app.py
-├── app.py                # Streamlit app logic
+Streamlit app logic
+Contains the frontend code, movie selection interface, recommendation logic, TMDB API integration, and poster rendering.

+├── movie_dict.pkl
-├── movie_dict.pkl        # Serialized movie dataset
+Serialized movie dataset
+A pickled pandas.DataFrame containing metadata for each movie such as title, id, genres, etc.

+├── similarity.pkl
-├── similarity.pkl        # Cosine similarity matrix
+Cosine similarity matrix
+A pickled 2D array of similarity scores used to recommend the top 5 most similar movies to a given movie.

 ├── .streamlit/
-│   └── config.toml       # Streamlit deployment config
+Streamlit deployment config directory
+Contains configuration files for Streamlit when deployed to the cloud.

+└── config.toml
+Streamlit deployment configuration
+Tells Streamlit how to run the server in a cloud or headless environment (used by platforms like Vercel or Render).

+├── requirements.txt
-├── requirements.txt      # Python dependencies
+Python dependencies
+List of required Python packages.
+You can install them using:

+pip install -r requirements.txt
+└── README.Rmd
-└── README.Rmd            # RMarkdown project documentation
+RMarkdown project documentation
+Formatted documentation describing the project, features, setup, and deployment instructions — ideal for GitHub or academic use.

 ⚙️ Local Setup
 1. Install Requirements --> pip install -r requirements.txt